Gift3dMyndZ/Data-Science-Projects/README.md

-# Joshua Wolfe's Data Science Portfolio
+# Mr.Joshua's Data Science Portfolio

 Welcome to my data science project portfolio!
 This repository contains a collection of my work, demonstrating my skills in data analysis, machine learning, and data visualization.
 Below is a summary of the projects you can find here.